19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 ### Rate of tax

 16\.
-Tax shall be charged at the rate of 4% for the year 2003 and 5% for the year 2004 and subsequent years, and shall be charged on —
+Tax shall be charged at the rate of —

+(a) 4% for the period from 1st January 2003 to 31st December 2003 (both dates inclusive);

+(b) 5% for the period from 1st January 2004 to 30th June 2007 (both dates inclusive); and

+(c) 7% from and including 1st July 2007,

+and shall be charged on —

-(a) the supply of goods or services, by reference to the value of the supply as determined under this Act; and
+(i) the supply of goods or services, by reference to the value of the supply as determined under this Act; and

-(b) the importation of goods, by reference to the value of the goods as determined under this Act.
+(ii) the importation of goods, by reference to the value of the goods as determined under this Act.

-[UK VAT Act 1983, s.
-9 (1)]

-[43/2002]
+[28/2007 wef 01/07/2007]

 ### Value of supply of goods or services